Abdul2/customplugin/README.md

+# Warning - not finished. still working on it

 ###  plugin to manage aws org resource using terraform

 #### why

-    > we manage aws using terraform and automate everything but there is no (unless i have missed it) a module to manage org.
+  - we manage aws using terraform and automate everything but there is no (unless i have missed it) a module to manage org.

-### logic
+### logic  [to be completed]

-    > new provider is defined in terraform-provider-aws.go
+   -  aws plugin provider  is created
+   -  terraform regsiters the plugin

-### usage
+### usage [to be completed]

     > set your go enviroment and terraform envirments